 The Icelandic Meteorological Office and meteorological observers monitor the probability of avalanches near inhabited areas.
 SMS warning text messages are sent to mobile phones to affected areas by the Civil Protection, when needed.
-If there is a danger of an avalanche, you should depart the affected area in accordance with instructions given.
+If there is a danger of an avalanche, you should leave the affected area in accordance with instructions given.

 If that is not possible, you should take the following measures:

 - Spend as little time as possible outside and do not go near the avalanche area.

-- Stay in that part of the house, which is farthest from the hillside.
+- Stay in the part of the house, which is farthest from the hillside.
 Close windows and doors tightly.
 Put shutters on windows facing the hillside.

 - Do not stay in a basement unless it is completely underground and has a concrete roof.

-- If you live in a remote area, you should establish contact by telephone, or radio, with someone outside the danger zone and communicate with him or her, regularly.
+- If you live in a remote area, you should establish contact by telephone, or radio, with someone outside the danger zone and communicate and stay in touch regularly.

 If the Chief of Police gives an evacuation order, you must comply.
 Local Civil Protection led by the Red Cross, open emergency shelters and maintain a register of people staying there until they are allowed to go back to their homes.